mohan-1705/the-wormhole-Employ-Feedback-Management-System/README.md

 The platform is implemented using Node.js/Express.js alongside MongoDB as the database.
 The MongoDB Database has been hosted at Mongo Atlas and deployed using Heroku as a test version for the purpose of viewing its basic functionality.

-The Link for the same is :- https://employ-feedback-management.herokuapp.com/

 A proper [Demo video](https://drive.google.com/file/d/1RU1dEaxx8HoTYSkSyFSP8F4f28QQXrDn/view?usp=drivesdk)